AmD Essex: BTCC

 Ant Whorton-Eales (left) and Ollie Jackson (right), the team's drivers, at the Knockhill round of the 2017 British Touring Car Championship.

 In 2010, AmD Essex, under the name AmD Milltek Racing, raced in the British Touring Car Championship running a Volkswagen Golf Mk5, driven by their managing director, Shaun Hollamby.
 The car was previously run in the Baltic Touring Car Championship.

-The team remained in the series in 2011, with Tom Onslow-Cole campaigning the Golf for the first four rounds of the season, running with a Lehmann built NGTC engine.
+The team remained in the series in 2011, with Tom Onslow-Cole campaigning the Golf for the first four rounds of the season, running with a Lehmann-built NGTC engine.

 On Sunday 5 June, following Race 2 of round four at Oulton Park, Onslow-Cole announced he would be leaving the team following the final race of the day.
 Given the sudden circumstances, AmD Milltek took the decision not to field the car for the final round of the day.
-A day later, it emerged that Onslow-Cole was to return to his previous team, Aon Ford, to run a third car.
+A day later, it emerged that Tom Onslow-Cole was to return to his previous team in Motorbase Performance Aon Ford, to run a third car.
 In the following week, it was announced that managing director Shaun Hollamby would pilot the car at round five at Croft, to give the team longer to find an appropriate replacement for Onslow-Cole.
 After Croft, Hollamby announced his retirement from high-level motorsport.
 For the remainder of the 2011 season, the team signed former Renault Clio Cup champion, Martin Byford to drive the car.

 At the Autosport International show, AmD announced that Ollie Jackson would be driving for the team during the 2012 season.

-In 2013, AmD ran James Kaye in a Honda Civic for one round of the BTCC and four rounds in a Volkswagen Golf, which was also piloted by Hollamby and Aaron Mason for one round each.
-They sat out the Knockhill, Rockingham and Silverstone rounds of the championship.
+In 2013, AmD ran James Kaye in a Honda Civic Type R (FK2) for round 1 of the BTCC season.
+The team then put Kaye in a Volkswagen Golf for the following rounds up to round 5.
+The car was then piloted by Shaun Hollamby on a one-off race in round 6 and Aaron Mason the round after.
+They sat out the Knockhill, Rockingham and Silverstone rounds of the championship, electing to focus on 2014.

 Dave Newsham joined the team in 2014 and drove a Ford Focus ST for the season, picking up the team's first podium in race 3 at Newsham's home round at Knockhill and finished 17th in the championship.